SUSE-Cloud/suse-cloud-appliances/docs/HOWTO.md

 ## SUSE Cloud installation

 N.B.
-The following steps describe semi-automated booting of the cloud infrastructure via Vagrant.
+The following steps describe semi-automatic booting of the cloud infrastructure via Vagrant.
 Another more fully automated option is to use one of the [pre-canned demos](../demos/README.md).

+*   Tell Vagrant which provider you want to use, e.g.

+        export VAGRANT_DEFAULT_PROVIDER=libvirt

+    With Vagrant 1.6.x, VirtualBox is the default; although future versions (i.e. 1.7.x) will instead automatically detect the best default provider.
 *   Depending on what cloud configuration you desire, either use Vagrant to sequentially provision all four VMs from the default configuration (1 admin + 2 controllers + 1 compute node) in one go: